Resources

 Looking for an older dog?

-We are represented by the Seattle Purebred Dog Rescue to find loving, permanent homes for dogs who need a new home.
+We are represented by Seattle Purebred Dog Rescue to find loving, permanent placement for dogs who need a new home.

 Note: We do not condone or support the breeding of the “white”/albino Doberman as it is a genetic mutation.
 Learn more about the DPCA policy on albinism.